 Increasingly however, the original idea of separate worlds has become mitigated.
 The rise of new technologies and social media platforms have subverted the binary nature of offline/online.
 When a far future history of the internet is written, perhaps Facebook will take the credit or the blame for jump-starting the move towards one identity and popularizing merging real activities with a virtual life.
 Yet Facebook and similar social media services could not function if users were only tethered to their home machines.
 The new technologies of mobile devices and the explosion of wireless internet have redefined where the internet exists and have reshaped mentalities towards virtual spaces and existence.
 Mobile computing devices such as iPads and smartphones have reduced the learning curve for digital literacy while offering services to instantly pull information from the internet and transcribe real experiences onto the virtual world from anywhere.
 Technology has offered up a relatively simple way to interact with the virtual world that is not far removed from interacting with friends and family in the physical world.

 Spurred on by the validation social media offers as well as the ego boost, anything becomes fair game for sharing with others as the virtual space has become a familiar space—and as in the physical world, familiarity breeds contempt.
 Remarks on the highs and lows of life, comments on others, off the cuff statements, photos of moments perhaps too private to share in previous contexts all become things to post, as the space and moment they are taken in overlaps with the virtual world.
 The idea of a spatial differentiation between online and offline has vanished and with it the consideration that the rules of one space do not necessarily apply to the other.
 What was valid at that moment in time in the physical world crosses into the virtual space as well.
-Alongside the real time construction of an identity online through social media, instant access to IMDB solves bar bets, GPS helps a lost traveler find his hostel, and frustrated gamer can immediately ask for help on Candy Crush Saga.
+Alongside the real time construction of an identity online through social media, instant access to IMDB solves bar bets, GPS helps a lost traveler find his hostel, and frustrated gamer can immediately ask for help on Candy Crush Saga [link no longer active].
 The virtual world has been repositioned as a social medium overlaid upon the physical world—always there, always accessible, always at the edge of awareness.
 Future innovations, such as Google Glass, will only continue the trend.